 During the Welcome Weeks an Introduction Session into our Student Portal (LSF) will take place where you will be shown how to access and change your course choice (e.g. in case of schedule overlaps), and how to add additional Language Courses (4 ECTS each) and General Courses (AWEs; 2 ECTS each) which you have to enroll for on your own.

-When applying for study programs taught in English, students have to submit a proof of their language level in accordance with the following scores:
+When applying for INTERNATIONAL BUSINESS (BACHELOR), students have to submit a proof of their language level in accordance with the following scores:

 - European Reference Frame (CEFR): C1